Having trouble getting an order fill?

 The first sign of liquidity

 Bid-ask spreads are usually the first indicator of liquidity.
 The wider the bid-ask spread, the more difficult it will be to find a favorable price.
-Chances are that there is also little to no volume.
+Chances are it also has little to no volume.
 Simply inputting the mid-price will most likely result in a hanging order, unless there is some considerable price action.
 As a reference, the most liquid options have a spread as narrow as a penny.
-Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or nat price.
+Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or natural (nat) price.

 No Bid, aka No Buyers